badcel/HidApi.Net/readme.md

 ## Use
 To use the library please reference the [nuget package](https://www.nuget.org/packages/HidApi.Net/) in your project.
 Additionally it is required to either ensure that [HIDAPI] is available on the host system or is distributed as part of your application.

+To get an overview of the API please refer to the [API documentation][api].

 ### Code sample
 You can use the [Hid class](https://github.com/badcel/HidApi.Net/blob/main/src/HidApi.Net/Hid.cs) to enumerate over devices or directly use the [device class](https://github.com/badcel/HidApi.Net/blob/main/src/HidApi.Net/Device.cs) to connect to a known device: